 A major medical diagnosis can be life-changing — both emotionally and financially.
 Even with good health insurance, costs for treatment, travel, and recovery can add up fast.
 Critical illness insurance gives you extra medical insurance protection.
 It provides a lump-sum payment for any expenses after you are diagnosed with a covered condition.

-At O’Neal Insurance Group, we help people and families pick the right supplemental critical illness coverage.
+At O’Neal Insurance Group, we help individuals and families pick the right supplemental critical illness coverage.
 This coverage can ease the financial stress that comes with serious health issues.
 Whether you’re facing cancer treatments, recovering from a heart attack, or undergoing major surgery, having this type of policy in place can give you valuable peace of mind.

 How Critical Illness Insurance Works